apache/incubator-heron/website/content/docs/concepts/design-goals.md

 From the beginning, Heron was envisioned as a new kind of stream processing system, built to meet the most demanding of technological requirements, to handle even the most massive of workloads, and to meet the needs of organizations of all sizes and degrees of complexity.
+Amongst these requirements:

+* The ability to process billions of events per minute
+* Extremely low end-to-end latency
+* Predictable behavior regardless of scale
+*

-A few core design goals have guided Heron's development:
+To meet these requirements, a few core design goals have guided---and continue to guide---Heron's development:

 * [Modularity](#modularity)
 * [Extensibility](#extensibility)